vespa-engine/sample-apps/operations/multinode/README.md

 ![Vespa logo](https://vespa.ai/assets/vespa-logo-color.png)

-# Multinode testing and observablity
+# Multinode testing and observability

 This is a guide into some aspects of how a multi-node Vespa cluster works.
 This example uses three nodes, all configured equally.